What is my Health Score and what does it tell me about my listing? (VIDEO)

 Lower Health Scores flag listings with much higher or much lower occupancy compared to the observed occupancy in your market.
 If the listing is overbooked, this can indicate the listing is underpriced; if the listing under-booked, this can indicate the listing is overpriced.

 You can review the unique Health Score for each listing in your Beyond Pricing Dashboard.
-For a closer look at how a listing's occupancy stacks up agains the market occupancy for the next thirty and ninety days, simply hover over the Health Score:
+For a closer look at how a listing's occupancy stacks up against the market occupancy for the next thirty and ninety days, simply hover over the Health Score:

 Adjusting your Base Price based on your Health Score